 While SMR drives have some limitations, they come with real upsides.

-Reduction in total cost of ownership is perhaps the most obvious benefit of SMR drives.
-SMR drives can increase storage density up to 30% (in some cases) while keeping costs low.
+Most benefits are downstream of the fact that SMR allows increased density.
+SMR drives can increase storage capacity by around 20% in some cases.
+This results in reduced cost-per-TB, perhaps the most obvious benefit of SMR drives.
 For hyperscalers looking for high-capacity drives by the pallet, SMR drives give you more for less.

 Just ask storage service Dropbox, which transitioned to SMR drives back in 2018.
-Five years later, 90% of HDD fleet consists of SMR drives.
+Seven years later, 90% of its HDD fleet consists of SMR drives.
 It estimates that it has increased capacity by 10-20% at no extra cost, while reducing physical footprint.
-Their power footprint for idle and random read workloads was slashed in half when they first adopted 14TB SMR drives, and their latest drives consume only .3 watts/TB idle and .5 watts/TB for random reads.
+The firm’s power footprint for idle and random read workloads was slashed in half when it first adopted 14TB SMR drives, and its latest drives consume only 0.3 watts/TB idle and 0.5 watts/TB for random reads.

 HDD Manufacturers Push SMR